viviluccioli/viviluccioli/README.md

 </h1>

 <p align="center">
-  Data Scientist | Statistician | Global Health Advocate
+  Data Scientist | Statistician | Global Health Researcher
 </p>

 ## 👩🏻‍💻 About Me

-I'm a M.S. student in Georgetown University's Data Science and Analytics program, enthusiastic about leveraging data science to...
+I'm a M.S. student in Georgetown University's Data Science and Analytics program, enthusiastic about leveraging data science for social impact.
+With a vast range of academic, professional and cultural experiences, I bring a unique perspective and analytical toolset to teams attempting to address complex and multifaceted problems.

 ### 📚 Education